 A state or federal single audit is similar to an annual audit, but includes reports which examine the entity’s system of internal controls and whether the organization has complied with the rules and regulations associated with the major state or federal funding program(s) from which it received financial assistance.

-A certified financial statement (CFS) is a report of revenues and expenditures for a fiscal year, accompanied by a resolution of the governing body verifying that the information in the statement is true and correct.
+A certified financial statement (CFS) is a report of revenues and expenditures compared to the budget for a fiscal year, accompanied by a resolution of the governing body verifying that the information in the statement is true and correct.
+The financial statement can be prepared by local staff, rather than a public accountant.
 For state revenue sharing purposes, second class cities in Alaska may submit a certified financial statement instead of an audit.
-Every year, the Department of Community and Economic Development sends a Certified Financial Statement Manual to second class cities.
+Every year, DCRA sends a Certified Financial Statement Manual to second class cities.
 The manual contains forms and instructions for completing an annual certified financial statement.

 Is an annual audit required by law?

 Yes.
-Alaska law requires all municipalities to provide an annual audit, or in the case of second class cities, an audit or statement of annual income and expenditures.
+Alaska law requires all municipalities to provide an annual audit, or in the case of second class cities, a certified financial statement.